knutley/crossborder_carbon/README.md

 # Cross-Border Carbon

-This article focuses on the differences in climate policy implementation across the English-Scottish border post-Brexit.
-We specifically focus on
+This article measures the impact of post-Brexit divergence in UK climate policy on the actual, on-the-ground delivery of woodland carbon sequestration projects.

 ## Technical Requirments